nasaarmas/pmaports-alioth/README.md

 It works without major issues, most importantly WiFi with `nmtui` is available.

 Little cranky at times, TODO:
- - Fix why **the phones needs to be rebooted after flashing** because GUI doesnt want to start
  - Fix `KWindow` as it crashes frequently
  - Verify which defconfig options are needed